nicotsou/nicotsou.com/content/blog/tltr-typescript/index.md

 Photo Credit: [Lorenzo Herrera](https://unsplash.com/photos/p0j-mE6mGo4)

 > There were multiple attempts in its history to _fix_ JavaScript.
-In fact, today you will find more than 50 programming languages that compile to JavaScript.

 From the ancient ActionScript, CoffeeScript, ClosureScript and Elm, to the most recent ones Reason ML, Dart, LiveScript and many more.
 These languages provide a better developer experience and they are strongly typed.
 Some of them are object-oriented.
 Others are functional.
 At the end, the goal is the same.
 You write your apps in a higher level language that compiles to JavaScript.